Database Mapping & ETL

 • Execute database queries on all major databases

-• Support for relational & NoSQL databases
+• Support for SQL & NoSQL databases

 • Conversion from one database type to another